-Condition: As part of our review of District Attorney accounts and records, we tested receipts, disbursements and cash balances.
-The District Attorney's office has established some written policies and procedures for internal controls and the safeguarding and reporting of program funds.
-However, as policies are being established and implemented, deficiencies were noted in certain areas, which include the following:
+Condition: As part of our review of District Attorney accounts and records, we tested receipts, disbursements, and cash balances.
+The District Attorney does not have written policies and procedures and/or has not designed and implemented internal controls for the safeguarding and reporting of program funds.
+As a result, deficiencies were noted in certain areas, which include the following: